readthedocs/ethicalads.io/content/pages/vs-carbon-ads.md

-Title: How does EthicalAds compare to other developer-focused ad networks?
+Title: What Makes EthicalAds a Great Carbon Ads Alternative
-url: alternative-to-developer-ad-networks
+url: alternative-to-carbon-ads
-save_as: alternative-to-developer-ad-networks/index.html
+save_as: alternative-to-carbon-ads/index.html
 description: How are we different?
 Privacy guarantees, open source code, and community-focus.

 We know that we are competing with a few other ad networks that focus on developers.
-This page talks a bit more about how we're different, and why you might want to choose us instead of Carbon Ads or Stack Overflow.
+This page talks a bit more about how we're different, and why you might want to choose us instead of Carbon Ads.

 [TOC]